-- If you see this then, the sketch is working. - If the value is zero, then A0 is likely connected to GND. - If the value is wildly fluctuating, then A0 is likely not connected. - Place an object between the LED and photoresistor and note the response on the serial monitor. - With the gate clear you should get 700 to 800 counts or 3.4V 3.9V. - With an object in the gate the value should be lower.
+- If you see this then, the sketch is working. - If the value is zero, then A0 is likely connected to GND. - If the value is wildly fluctuating, then A0 is likely not connected. - Place an object between the LED and photoresistor and note the response on the serial monitor. - With the gate clear you should get 600 to 800 counts or 3V 4V. - With an object in the gate the value should be lower.
 If it is higher, then your resistor and photoresistor may be reversed.
-It should be 5V to photoresistor, then 1K resistor to GND. - 6) Optimize the photo-gate: - Next place the cantilever with a strand of spaghetti on the breadboard.
+It should be 5V to photoresistor, then 1K resistor to GND.

+6) Optimize the photo-gate:

+- Next place the cantilever with a strand of spaghetti on the breadboard.
 You may need to adjust the height of the cantilever to allow it vibrate without hitting the breadboard.
 I found that the 4 digit 7 segment display from the LAFVIN kit was just the right height when sitting upside down (see figure 7).
 Removing one wooden side from another clothes pin also worked well. - Once the cantilever height is adjusted, place the jaws of the clothes pin about 1-2cm from the LED as shown in figures 7.
-Then bend the LED so that the light is pointing level and its center is at the height of the spaghetti. - Now remove the cantilever and adjust the height and orientation of the photoresistor to get the largest open gate value. - If you cannot get near 700 then you may have the wrong resistor. - Now place the cantilever back in the middle of the gate.
+Then bend the LED so that the light is pointing level and its center is at the height of the spaghetti. - Now remove the cantilever and adjust the height and orientation of the photoresistor to get the largest open gate value. - If you cannot get near 600 then you may have the wrong resistor. - Now place the cantilever back in the middle of the gate.
 You should be able to see the shadow of the spaghetti on the photoresistor.
-Ideally, the shadow should be right across the wiggles on the photoresistor (see figure 8). - Continue adjusting the LED and photoresistor until the open gate is between 700 and 800 and there is at least a difference of 50-100 when the spaghetti is in the gate.
+Ideally, the shadow should be right across the wiggles on the photoresistor (see figure 8). - Continue adjusting the LED and photoresistor until the open gate is between 600 and 800 and there is at least a difference of 50-100 when the spaghetti is in the gate.
 The difference is the most important. - 8) After you have the gate optimized.
 Record and report the open gate reading. - 9) Record and report the typical low reading with the spaghetti in the gate.

-Repeat for each of the 3 sizes of spaghetti.
-Do the low readings make sense?
-Explain. - 10) If you are still having trouble with the LED you can use the A0 wire like a voltmeter and check the voltages in the circuit.
+10) If you are still having trouble with the LED you can use the A0 wire like a voltmeter and check the voltages in the circuit.
 Do you have 5V on the + side of the LED, etc?